dotnet/msbuild/documentation/High-level-overview.md

 # What is MSBuild
 MSBuild is a build platform used mainly for .NET and Visual Studio.
-But when referencing MSBuild technically we can divide what MSBuild is in 3 main parts:
+But when referencing MSBuild technically we can divide what MSBuild is in a few main parts:
 - Programming language that uses XML semantics to define build actions and data.
+- A set of common targets that define what a build means.
 - API and command line program that interprets and manipulates the programming language.
 - Build engine that executes a build based on the programming language inputs.